EV route planner

 Use the Zap-Map route planner to plan suitable charge stops on your electric journey.
 Default to the standard settings for a ‘quick plan’ or adjust the driver and charger search options to create a customised route plan.

-The route planner is currently available on the Android app (4.0) on Google Play and will be available on the iOS app on the Apple App store later in the summer.
+The route planner is currently available on the Android app (4.1) on Google Play, iOS app (4.1) on the Apple App store and on the Zap-Map desktop.
 We welcome feedback or questions on any aspect of the route planner.

 Below is a step by step guide to the Zap-Map Route Planner v1, showing selection options and methodology, with a step-by-step video at the bottom of the page.

 Use the search box to add your starting position and destination and any waypoints required.